-Chairman, Greenprint Foundation
+Chairman, ULI Greenprint Center

-Prior to Greenprint, Mr. Leitner served as Chairman and Global Head of RREEF, the global real estate investment management business currently owned by Deutsche Bank.
-Leitner joined RREEF in August 1988 after seven years of investment industry experience and became a Partner in the firm in 1996.
-In 2001 he assumed overall responsibility for RREEF’s U.S. real estate acquisition business.
-Deutsche Bank acquired RREEF in 2002 and, in 2004, Leitner became the Global Head of RREEF.
+Prior to his involvement with Greenprint, Leitner served as chairman and global head of RREEF, the global real estate investment management business currently owned by Deutsche Bank.
+He joined RREEF in August 1988 after seven years of investment industry experience and became a partner in the firm in 1996.
+In 2001, Leitner assumed overall responsibility for RREEF’s U.S. real estate acquisition business.
+Deutsche Bank acquired RREEF in 2002 and, in 2004, Leitner became the global head of RREEF.
 In that capacity, Leitner led the globalization of the real estate and infrastructure businesses of Deutsche Asset Management under the RREEF brand.
 Prior to joining RREEF, he was associated with TIAA and GE Capital in real estate finance.

 Kenneth W. Hubbard

-Vice Chairman, Greenprint Foundation
+Vice Chairman, ULI Greenprint Center

-and Executive Vice President, Hines
+Executive Vice President, Hines

-As a board member of Duke University, he serves on the Facilities and Environment Committee.
-He is also an Honorary Life Member of the Urban Land Institute, where he co-chairs the Climate, Land Use and Energy Committee.
-He remains active on the National Real Estate Council of the Trust for Public Land and the Global Agenda Council on the Future of Real Estate for the World Economic Forum.
+As a board member of Duke University, Hubbard serves on the Facilities and Environment Committee.
+He is also an Honorary Life Member of the Urban Land Institute, where he cochairs the Climate, Land Use, and Energy Committee.
+Hubbard remains active on the National Real Estate Council of the Trust for Public Land and the Global Agenda Council on the Future of Real Estate for the World Economic Forum.